tim-fiola/network_traffic_modeler_py3/README.md

 Other changes: Some code refactoring was necessary to increase consistency and improve user experience.

 DESCRIPTION:
-A set of native python APIs to create a network model and run network simulations.
+A set of native python APIs to create a network model, visualize the model, and run network simulations.

 This code allows users to define a layer 3 network topology, define a traffic